This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FreeToBe #CollectiveBias

 A pack of tissues, can be used for many things, the most important is toilet paper!
 It could also be used to start a fire.
 Speaking of starting fires, you will need to carry a lighter with you.
 If you start a fire be sure to put it out before you leave the area!

 More items include garbage bags, duct tape rolled onto an old store card, and some cash.
 While we are on the topic of money, what other items might you need from your purse?
 We already have a cell phone on the list.
 The only other thing that you absolutely need is your id.
 It’s important to carry an id at all times. #adulting

-Get the Free Printable Hiking Bag Checklist For Moms, as a thank you for visiting us!
+Grab the Printable Hiking Bag Checklist For Moms.

 Lightweight Hiking Bag List

 - Change of clothes, or at least underwear.

 - Knife (I have a kershaw kinda like this and love it) and/or multi-tool (follow all of your local, state and federal laws)

 - Bugspray (make your own)/sunscreen (hands down the best sunscreen).

 - Travel sewing kit ( The Dollar Tree has them for $1)